gonzal15/gonzal15.github.io/readme.md

 The first step is to open your Markdown editor and start creating your resume.

 Markdown is a lightweight markup language used to create and format simple text documents.
 Markdown files can be converted to an appropriate format that can be displayed as a webpage.
-The purpose of a lightweight markup language like Markdown is to have a more human-readable code that others can look at.
+The purpose of a lightweight markup language like Markdown is to have human-readable code that others can look at.

 This human-readability characteristic is pointed out by Andrew Etter in his book, and using a lightweight markup language as a technical writer is one of his principles.
 He notes that having something written in Markdown also makes it easier for collaboration.
 When writing a ReadMe file that is to eventually be modified by different people with diverse skillsets, a lightweight markup language makes it easier for those people to make a meaningful contribution.